 The Playdate, from app developer and Untitled Goose Game publisher Panic, might be the most niche device in this guide.
 It’s a tiny yellow box with a 2.7-inch monochrome display, two face buttons, a d-pad and a physical crank built into its side.
 Our review called it a cross between a Game Boy and a business card, and it is indeed incredibly compact, measuring about three inches tall and just 0.18 pounds.
 Its game library largely consists of oddball indies, most of which focus on one or two core ideas instead of stuffing in as many mechanics as possible.
 A couple dozen of those games come with the Playdate for no extra cost, a few others are available through a built-in store and hundreds more can be sideloaded from shops like Itch.io.

-None of this is designed for emulation or capital-m “Modern” gaming, and at $200, it’s wildly expensive given its limitations.
+None of this is designed for emulation or capital-m “Modern” gaming, and at $200, the Playdate is wildly expensive given its limitations.
 Plus, while the display is smooth and sharp enough, it’s not backlit, so it’s difficult to view in dim lighting.
 But beyond that, the Playdate is as polished as it is adorable, and many of its games are simple fun.
-Battery life is decent at six to eight hours as well.
+Battery life is decent at six to eight hours, too.
 In a sea of devices that try to be everything for everyone, the Playdate’s goals are admirably focused and low-key.
 For the most part, it achieves them.
 If you’re into smaller-scale games and have some cash to burn, it’ll be a charming little toy.
-Like the Analogue Pocket, however, actually getting a hold of one will take some time: As of this writing, Panic says new Playdate orders won’t ship until “late 2023.”
+Like the Analogue Pocket, however, actually getting a hold of one will take time: As of this writing, Panic says new Playdate orders won’t ship until “late 2023.”

-Unfortunately, between stock shortages and its lack of availability at major retailers, the Mini+ has been difficult to actually buy.
-If you can’t find one, Anbernic’s RG35XX should be a decent alternative; it’s a bit easier to pick up and use once it’s set up, though it lacks built-in WiFi.
+Unfortunately, between stock shortages and its lack of availability at major retailers, the Mini+ is another handheld that's been difficult to actually buy.
+If you can’t find one, Anbernic’s RG35XX is a worthwhile alternative; it’s a bit easier to pick up and use once it’s set up, though it lacks built-in WiFi.